fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 05 Oct 2025 10:49:03 GMT
+🌿 Updated on Sun, 05 Oct 2025 19:34:05 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Perfection is achieved when there is nothing left to take away."